 We will provide you with a quote as soon as possible.
 We always aim to set out quotes clearly, but if you receive your quote and there is something you do not understand, please contact us.

 Quotes will be provided setting out the cost of the initial brief fee, each preparatory hearing, the daily "refresher" rate, the cost of any conference and ancillary matters, sentence and in the event of the case resolving, the fees involved.

-We most often charge a fixed-fee rates for private criminal and regulatory work, where the client is not eligible for legal aid, which enables us to reflect the type of case, the number of hearings involved and the different outcomes at different stages of the case.
+The majority of our quotes charge a fixed-fee (as opposed to an hourly rate) for private criminal and regulatory work, where the client is not eligible for Legal Aid, which enables us to reflect the type of case, the number of hearings involved and the different outcomes at different stages of the case.

 All of members of Chambers are VAT registered and so any quote will include VAT.
 Members are also insured under the Bar Mutual Indemnity Fund.